Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 What Is the Best Calisthenics Equipment?

 The best calisthenics equipment is the one you regularly use.
-Seriously!
+Seriously.

-Any piece of equipment that suits your fitness level and preferences is great.
+But any piece of equipment that suits your fitness level and preferences is great.

 Ready to start building your home gym?
-Already have any gear?
+Do you already have any gear?
 Is it useful?
+Share your thoughts with us.

 Was this article helpful?